kenlasko/k8s/argocd/README.md

 ## media-tools
 The [media-tools](/media-tools) group of applications are all related to media, including [Plex](/media-tools/plex), [Sonarr](/media-tools/sonarr), [Radarr](/media-tools/radarr) etc. This is "generated" by the [media-tools](/argocd-apps/media-tools.yaml) application.
 They **REQUIRE** the restoration of the backed-up Longhorn volumes is complete before starting up, otherwise they will create new empty volumes with default settings.
 It isn't impossible to recover from this, but its a waste of time that can be avoided.
 Once Longhorn is up and running and all the media-tools volumes are restored from NFS, then the media-tools application can be triggered, which will build all the media-tools applications.

+# Adding a new Helm chart installation
+1. Edit [values.yaml](/argocd/values.yaml) and add a Helm repository under `configs.repositories`
+2. Create an Argo CD application in [/argocd-apps] using an existing yaml as a template